 You CANNOT upgrade from a Level 2 to a Level 3 at the regular one-day clinic.
-You MUST attend a refresher Level II Clinic this fall.
+You MUST attend a refresher Level II Clinic at the beginning of the season.
 Once the season starts, you will need to obtain a recommendation from your RIC, and then you will be required to attend the Level 3 upgrade clinic later on in the season .

-No. You must be invited to attend a Level 4 clinic.
+No. You must be invited to attend a High Performance clinic.
 These are normally held every two to three seasons.

 Level 1 or 2 officials who have taken a year or more off are free to return to the level they were currently certified at.
 Since the level 3 clinic is by invite only, any level 3 official who misses a year of certification will have to return to level 2 and apply for an upgrade.
-Any level 4, 5 or 6 official who misses a year of certification will have to return to level 3 and apply for an upgrade.
+Any High Performance or National High Performance level official who misses a year of certification will have to return to level 3 and apply for an upgrade.